 Making Space on the Shelves: Open Access Books in Open Science

-The last ten years have witnessed an incredible surge in open access publishing, and now, this transformative movement is making significant strides in the realm of books.
-This webinar will explore why this expansion of open access to books is so vital, particularly for amplifying the reach and impact of research in the Arts, Humanities, and Social Sciences.
-It will unpack the unique considerations for open access in the book world compared to journals, and trace the fascinating journey of its funding, both past and future.
+The last ten years have witnessed an incredible surge in Open Access publishing, and now this transformative movement is making significant strides in the realm of books.
+This webinar will explore why the rise of Open Access books is so vital, particularly for amplifying the reach and impact of research in the Arts, Humanities, and Social Sciences fields where monographs and edited collections remain extremely popular.
+Led by two experts from COPIM (Community-led Open Publication Infrastructures for Monographs), the webinar will explore some of the unique considerations for Open Access in the book world (and how they differ from journal priorities), and trace the fascinating journey of the past and future development of the Open Access Book movement.

-• The role of open access books for a local and global open science ecosystem.
+- The role of Open Access books in a local and global Open Science ecosystem

-• Overview of tools available to scholarly publishers and scholarly libraries to enable open access publishers for and with their scholarly communities.
+- Overview of tools available to scholarly publishers and scholarly libraries to enable Open Access book publishing for and with their scholarly communities

 What you will learn:

-• Understanding the role of books in the OA ecosystem
+- The role of books in the Open Access ecosystem

 Experts: